connect2abdus/trade-alerts-system/README.md

 6. Report the Alert by calling the Regulatory API call.
 7. Submit an receive the alert from the ActiveMQ queue.
 8. If Regulatory API call fails because of connectivity error , retry for 5 time in each 5 sec and log the error if still failing.

+### To be completed items
+1.Writing Unit testcases
+2.Retry mechanism for the API calls